Tic Disorders: Symptoms, Types, and Treatment

 Treatment and Management of Tic Disorders

-to help reduce the frequency and intensity of tics, improving quality of
+The treatment and management of tic disorders involves a comprehensive approach that depends on combining strategies to help reduce the frequency and intensity of tics, improving quality of life, and overall well-being.

 Behavioral Therapy